-7. What does pharmacy benefit coverage look like for SNF residents?
-Which drugs will be covered by Medi-Cal Rx versus a MCP for SNF residents?
+7. For SNF residents, which drugs will be covered by Medi-Cal Rx versus an MCP?

 If the drugs are dispensed by a pharmacy and billed on a pharmacy claim, they are carved out and paid by Medi-Cal Rx.
 If the drugs are provided by the SNF and billed on a medical or institutional claim, the MCP is responsible.
 If a prescribing provider at the SNF determines a patient or resident requires treatment that is administered on site with a stock medication at the SNF (e.g., not ordered or filled by an outpatient pharmacy), this would be part of a medical visit claim and would not be covered by Medi-Cal Rx and is the responsibility of the MCP.